Two Weeks in Europe: Trip Itinerary/Suggestions

 Stop off at Rijksmuseum to see beautiful Dutch paintings from the Golden Age, before heading out to the Van Gogh Museum to see some of his most beautiful (and famous).

 Pick up some bargains at the Waterlooplein Flea Market, a huge outdoor bazaar.
-Note that the flea market closes for Sunday, so plan accordingly.
+Note that the flea market is closed on Sunday, so plan accordingly.